Gender Inclusive Communication, Take a Global Perspective

 Many jobs were traditionally reserved for either men or women and titled accordingly.
 Fireman, stewardess, and policeman are three examples.
 This kind of language is not harmless.
 It subordinates women.
 When we remodeled our living room, we found newspapers from the 1950s that had separate columns for men’s and women’s employment.

-Jobs can be performed by women or men.
+Women or men can perform jobs.
 Gender-neutral alternatives are preferred to archaic titles.
 We say firefighter, flight attendant, and police officer.

 Update Policies and Documents

-In many cases we can eliminate words that imply gender in our policies and official documents.
-For example instead of “whoever attains 15% greater sales than their quota will have his or her commission increased by 3.5% the following year” could simple by rendered “whoever attains 15% greater sales than their quota will have their commission increased by 3.5% the following year.”
+In many cases, we can eliminate words that imply gender in our policies and official documents.
+For example, instead of “whoever attains 15% greater sales than their quota will have his or her commission increased by 3.5% the following year,” could simply be rendered “whoever attains 15% greater sales than their quota will have their commission increased by 3.5% the following year.”

 Never Assume

-Don’t make assumptions in regards to another’s sexual orientation.
+Don’t make assumptions regarding another’s sexual orientation.
 Avoid jargon, slang, and idioms that could be offensive.
-Keep in mind that jokes in regard to someone’s sexuality are never appropriate at work.
+Keep in mind that jokes regarding someone’s sexuality are never appropriate at work.
 You could easily cross the line to sexual harassment and may face legal repercussions for your insensitivities.

 Global Gender Roles

-Take a look at gender perspectives globally to broaden a narrow or regional view of what is “normal.”
+Consider global gender perspectives to broaden a narrow or regional view of what is considered “normal.”

 The book, Gendered Lives by Julia T. Wood, highlights the following facts.